Go back

 • Psyllium husk – a natural fiber that helps slow the absorption of sugars

 The result?
-A hearty, fiber-rich bread that slowly releases energy, without peaks or crashes in your blood sugar.
-Ideal as a nutritious breakfast, with avocado, nut butter or an egg on the side.
+A hearty, fiber-rich bread that slowly releases energy, without spikes or crashes in your blood sugar.
+Ideal as a nutritious breakfast, perhaps with avocado, nut butter, or an egg.

 omega 3 bread mix